HVoTM/maze_micromouse/README.md

     - mazesize, block size
     - color setting for maze (pertinent to the maze design black-wall white-path or green-black)
     - find some ways to play with time speed to manipulate the progression to slow or fast (using `pygame.Clock`)
-- [] Pause and step function on the main display
+- [x] Pause and step function on the main display
-- [] After implementing the solver, adding a faded effect (using alpha stuff) to show like a trailing effect of the solver (FOR FUN)
+- [x] After implementing the solver, adding a faded effect (using alpha stuff) to show like a trailing effect of the solver and show grids that the solver has been on
 - [] After getting a functioning mazesolver, restructure the codebase into different maze classes for each type of maze generation?
-NOTE: NEED TO RESEARCH MORE ON THIS
+NOTE: NEED TO ==RESEARCH MORE ON THIS==
     + Abstract data types
     + dataclass
     + https://www.geeksforgeeks.org/abstract-data-types/